PsiLynx/PsiKit/docs/usage.md

 ### `Logger.recordOutput(String key, T value)`

 Where `T` is any primitive, `String`, `Enum`, `LoggedMechanism2D`, or a class that implements `WPISerializable` or `StructSerializable`, or a 1-2D array of those types.
-This is how you make data available to advantage scope.
+This is how you make data available to AdvantageScope.

 Data structures like `Pose2d` implement `StructSerializable`, so you can automatically use them.
 This method must be called once per loop for the data to stay on AdvantageScope.
 The logger has a concept of tables and subtables, and `key` is split on `/` characters, and the pieces are used as subtables. for instance, if you log `a` to `Foo/Bar` and `b` to `Foo/Baz`, you will see:
 ```